gravitational/teleport/rfd/0164-scoped-rbac.md

 metadata:
  name: access
 spec:
-  grantable_scopes: ['/env/prod`]
+  grantable_scopes: ['/env/prod']
 ```

-Grantable scope specifies maximum scope this role can be granted on.
+Grantable scopes specifiy maximum scope this role can be granted on.

 **Important:** By default, if the `grantable_scopes` are missing, we assume empty scope - that will prevent the role from being granted on any scopes.
 When migrating existing roles, we would set `/` - root scope to avoid breaking the cluster.